nearoofly/Wunlocker/README.md

 $ bash ./Wunlocker crack --length 6
 ### You must be root to run the script if you don't use sudo

-ONETHING GREAT,YOU CAN USE WORDLIST AUTHENTIFICATION!!
+ONETHING GREAT,YOU CAN USE THE WORDLIST AUTHENTIFICATION!!
 NO MORE...

 Good job !! 🪺 🌟 🌊